Pretravel Planning – 25 Top Tips for a Stress-free Vacation

 Foreign currencies – it is always good to carry some local currency in cash with you.
 Keep a look-out on the exchange rates and buy them at a rate when it is favourable to you, even if this means a couple of months before the actual travel date.

 It is advised not to use your bank card to withdraw cash at a foreign ATM because you will incur charges for the transactions.
+In some countries such as China, major credit cards may not be accepted.
+Only local credit cards are accepted.
+Best to check before you go.

 15. What to pack?